Gumtree-South-Africa/__DEPRECATED__central/docs/cassandra-debugging.md

 Create new connection in the `Connections` view.
 Add a single hostname (`localhost`) and fill in the 'native port' from above (`9043`, `9044` or `9045`).
 Set compression to 'none'.

+Create a script (you will be prompted).
+Make sure to select the correct connection, and then the `replyts2` keyspace.